straubt1/terraform-enterprise-gcp-dual-region/README.md

 ```

 > [!NOTE]
 > If you do not wish to use Task, the commands can be referenced easily to see how to run them manually.
+Refer to the `Taskfile.yml` for the commands and descriptions of what operations they perform.

 In order to keep values and secrets out of this repository, you will need to create a `.env` file in the `secrets` directory.
-This will contain values referenced by the tasks.
+This will contain values referenced by the tasks and an example can be found at `./examples/.env`.
+Most of these values are NOT sensitive, but this gives us a single location to store them and easily reuse the Taskfile.

 ### k9s